Ayoolisa/frontend-mentor_e-commerce_challenge/README.md

 ## Features:

-*Product Listing*: Display a list of products with images, descriptions, and prices.
+**Product Listing**: Display a list of products with images, descriptions, and prices.

-*Product Filtering*: Allow users to filter products by category, price range, or other relevant attributes.
+**Product Filtering**: Allow users to filter products by category, price range, or other relevant attributes.

-*Shopping Cart*: Enable users to add and remove items from their shopping cart, view cart contents, and update quantities.
+**Shopping cart**: Enable users to add and remove items from their shopping cart, view cart contents, and update quantities.

-*Checkout Process*: Implement a secure checkout process that collects user information, shipping details, and payment method.
+**Checkout Process**: Implement a secure checkout process that collects user information, shipping details, and payment method.

 ## Responsiveness: